 - a.
 Identifying information about the client, including name(s), date of birth, address(es) and (if available) telephone number(s) and email address(es) of each service recipient; - b.
 Dates and details of every relevant or material service contact or consultation; - c.
 A description of any presenting problem and of any history relevant to the problem; - d.
 Relevant information about every material service activity that is carried out by the registrant or under the responsibility of the registrant, including, but not limited to: assessment procedures; assessment findings; diagnoses; goals or plans of service; reviews of progress on the goals and/or of the continued relevance of the plan of service; activities related to crises or critical incidents; and interventions carried out or advice given; - e.
 Relevant information about every material service activity that was commenced but not completed, including reasons for the non-completion; - f.
-When providing group therapy, a separate record must be maintained for each individual recipient of services; - g.
-Relevant information about the performance of every Controlled Act performed by the registrant; - h.
+Relevant information about the performance of every Controlled Act performed by the registrant; - g.
 All reports or correspondence about the service recipient(s), received by the registrant, which are relevant and material to the service to the client.
-Registrants may return information that is not relevant or material, to the party that provided the information, or to securely destroy that material after confirming that the sender has retained a copy; - i.
-All reports and communications prepared by the registrant regarding the service recipient(s); - j.
-A copy of every written consent and/or documentation of the process of obtaining verbal consent related to the service; - k.
-Relevant information about every referral of the service recipient , by the registrant, to another professional; and - I. Any other documents that provide information relevant and material to service that is not included elsewhere in file, and which is relevant to the opinions, recommendations and decision making with respect to client services
+Registrants may return information that is not relevant or material, to the party that provided the information, or to securely destroy that material after confirming that the sender has retained a copy; - h.
+All reports and communications prepared by the registrant regarding the service recipient(s); - i.
+A copy of every written consent and/or documentation of the process of obtaining verbal consent related to the service; - j.
+Relevant information about every referral of the service recipient, by the registrant, to another professional; and - k.
+Any other documents that provide information relevant and material to service that is not included elsewhere in file, and which is relevant to the opinions, recommendations and decision making with respect to client services